My Foolproof Methods to Naturally Clean the Microwave and Oven

 The microwave can get pretty gross and you could spend a chunk of time trying to clean it.
 Or you can zap it clean with just a few steps to dissolve food splatters without scrubbing.
 The combination of lemon and steam will de-grease, loosen grime, and nix unpleasant odors.

 - Pour ½ cup of water into a medium microwave-safe bowl.
 Slice one lemon in half and squeeze the juice into the bowl and toss in the halves.

 - Place the bowl inside the microwave and set the timer for three minutes to allow the water to boil.

 - Let stand for five minutes then carefully remove the bowl.
 Wipe down the inside of the microwave with a cloth and wah-lah!

 How to De-grime the Inside of the Oven

 We’re going tackle the oven one step at a time, starting with the inside.
 The inside of the oven should be cleaned every three to six months depending on use.
 You may want to refer to your oven manual for recommended cleaning.

 - Add a 50/50 solution of distilled water and distilled vinegar to the spray bottle.

 - Remove oven racks and spray with the vinegar solution.
 Allow to sit while you working on the other sections.

 - As for the brunt crumbs – get out your mini vacuum to vacuum crumbs or use a small dustpan to remove.

 - Sprinkle the base of the oven with baking soda.
 Then spray the vinegar solution over the baking soda until light foam forms.
 Scrub into the sides of the oven and the inside of the oven door.
 Continue to add baking soda and spray with the vinegar solution until all areas are covered.
 Allow to sit overnight.

 - Return to the oven racks and scrub clean with warm water.
 Apply more vinegar solution as needed until clean.
-Allow to dry.
+Allow for drying.

 - Wipe the inside of the oven clean the following morning.
 Let air dry before returning the oven racks.